What to know about the siege outside South Korea's presidential compound

 The why is incredibly tricky.

-But a mix of history and geography have something to do with it.
+But a mix of history and geography has something to do with the political discord.

 The Koreas have been sandwiched between big powers for millennia, with China, Russia, Japan and the United States all playing parts of a great global game on the peninsula that extends from the east coast of Asia.